Best USB Cables you can buy in 2022

 If you want a longer USB Type-C cable and are willing to sacrifice a bit on the data transfer speeds, this AmazonBasics cable is a good option.
 It supports USB SuperSpeed 5Gbps specifications and up to 3A charging.

 The StarTech.com cable can deliver up to 60W charging, and supports USB SuperSpeed 10Gbps specifications.
-It's one meter in size.
+It's two meters in size.

 These are the best USB cables on the market.
 You can pick one based on your requirements and budget.
 Just make sure you check the cable charging capabilities and data transfer speeds.
 If you want a great USB Type-A to Type-C cable, Belkin Mixit DuraTek is a good option, whereas if you’re looking for a Type-C to Type-C cable, the Satechi Type-C to Type-C cable is great.
 Anker, Cable Matters, and NekTeck also have some decent options.